 Seek Help as Soon as Possible

-One of the most effective ways to avoid relapse is to seek help from an addiction therapist.
+One of the most effective ways to avoid relapse is to seek help from an addiction psychologist.
 Recovery is an ongoing process, and it’s difficult to do all on your own.
 At Blair Wellness Group, we can help you identify triggers, resolve emotional problems, and create a prevention plan that includes positive coping mechanisms for all of life’s challenges.
 All you have to do is take that first step and contact our office to make an appointment.
-Dr. Blair is a licensed, clinical addiction therapist in Los Angeles who can provide the support you need to sustain your recovery.
+Dr. Blair is a licensed, clinical addiction psychologist in Los Angeles who can provide the support you need to sustain your recovery.